josemenber/image-based-crop-anomaly-detection/README.md

 # Image-based crop anomaly detection using Artificial Intelligence techniques

-This repository makes available the source code and public dataset for the review of work, "DeepWeeds: A Multiclass Weed Species Image Dataset for Deep Learning", published with open access by Scientific Reports: https://www.nature.com/articles/s41598-018-38343-3.
-The DeepWeeds dataset consists of 17,509 images capturing eight different weed species native to Australia in situ with neighbouring flora.
-In this work, we present an improvement over the initial work.
-The dataset was classified to an average accuracy of 96.6 % with the ResNet50 deep convolutional neural network and an average accuracy of 95.6 % with the Inception-v3 model.
+This repository makes available the source code and methodology of the work: "Crop anomaly detection through images using Artificial Intelligence techniques".
+This paper presents a methodology for the classification of crop anomalies at the image level.
+Evaluated the performance of two deep learning models such as Inception-v3 and ResNet-50 on the DeepWeeds and Agriculture-Vision challenge 2020 datasets.
+These models achieved an average classification accuracy of 95.6% and 96.6% respectively on the DeepWeeds dataset, improving on the 95.1% and 95.7% results obtained by [1].
+For the Agriculture-Vision 2020 challenge dataset [2], an average classification accuracy of 95.3% was achieved with Inception-v3 and 94.3% with ResNet-50.
+In addition, the inference times of the models were calculated with an average time of 10 ms for DeepWeeds and 50 ms for the Agriculture-Vision dataset.

 The contents of this repository are released under an [Apache 2 license](https://github.com/josemenber/image-based-crop-anomaly-detection/blob/master/LICENSE).